 Ruger offers more than 400 variations of over 70 products in 25 product lines.
 The company states that its products are capable of meeting every shooter’s needs.

 Black Ops is the USA based company that focuses its efforts on researching, designing and manufacturing airsoft and air guns.
-The company is known for its high quality and high-value guns in the mid-to-upper price range.
+The company is known for its high quality pellet guns in the mid-to-upper price range.

 Black Ops is committed to bringing professional air guns to the shooters that are seeking tactical and practical military guns.
 The company’s range of pellet guns is suitable for every shooter, starting from the beginner and finishing with the professional sportsman.